rmraya/TypesXML/README.md

 ## Documentation & Samples

 - Read the step-by-step [TypesXML tutorial](docs/tutorial.md) for guided workflows.
+- Use the [JSON and XML Conversion Guide](docs/jsonTutorial.md) to translate between XML documents and JSON objects, with guidance on when to enable the metadata-preserving round-trip mode.
 - Explore the runnable examples under [`samples/`](samples/README.md) to see the code in action.

 ## W3C XML Test Suite